 Jesse Jackson speaks of "victims of aggressive mortgage brokers."
 But given that foreclosure is usually a net loss for all parties to the transaction, what explains the "aggression"?
 Who thought it was in their interest to do the luring and leading that Clinton alleges?
 While granting that "borrowers share responsibility," her only examples are those "who paid extra fees to avoid documenting their income" and "speculators who were busy buying two, three, four houses to sell for a quick buck."
 Everyone else has been victimized.

 Paulson has been criticized for saying that some subprime borrowers "will become renters again."
 But some borrowers put no money down on their houses, or took mortgages with negligible "teaser" rates, or mortgages requiring them at first to pay only interest, not principal.
-Such borrowers
+Such borrowers are effectively renters.

 The president says: "The homeowners deserve our help."
 But why "deserve"?
 The principles of "compassionate conservatism" are opaque, but they might involve liberalism's premise that Americans are so easily victimized they must be regarded as wards of government.